splunk/public-o11y-docs/private-preview/splunk-plugin-for-grafana/grafana-create-queries.rst

 #.
 On the :guilabel:`Query` tab, select :guilabel:`SignalFlow`, :guilabel:`Suggest API`, or :guilabel:`Pending Alerts` to create a query.
 #.
 Configure the query fields.
     - For more information on SignalFlow query syntax, see :new-page:`Analyze data using SignalFlow <https://dev.splunk.com/observability/docs/signalflow/>` and :new-page:`Intermediate to advanced SignalFlow <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/docs/flow.md>`.
-    - For more information on the SignalFlow query fields (Max Delay and Resolution), see :new-page:`Input lag management <https://dev.splunk.com/observability/docs/signalflow/#Input-lag-management>` and :new-page:`Resolution of computations <https://dev.splunk.com/observability/docs/signalflow/#Resolution-of-computations>`.
+    - For more information on the SignalFlow query fields (:guilabel:`Max Delay` and :guilabel:`Resolution`), see :new-page:`Input lag management <https://dev.splunk.com/observability/docs/signalflow/#Input-lag-management>` and :new-page:`Resolution of computations <https://dev.splunk.com/observability/docs/signalflow/#Resolution-of-computations>`.
 The Splunk plugin measures resolution in milliseconds.
 #.
 Select :guilabel:`Apply`.

 Example queries